 In January 2016, following a systematic review of scientific studies on cannabis, the Medicine Research Council concluded that there was evidence that cannabinoids could be used to treat chronic pain and spasticity in multiple sclerosis.

-Cannabis Oil: There are numerous Cannabis Dispensaries that offer their service selling edibles to various cannabis oil products.
+Cannabis Oil: There are numerous Cannabis Dispensaries that offer their service selling edibles and various cannabis oil products.
 Most are not medical grade.
-One needs to do their homework before buying.
-A good reference would be their website and or Facebook pages.
-Be wary of the Snake Oil Salesmen, avoid spam 419 scam emails at all costs.
+One needs to do one's homework before buying.
+A good reference would be their website and/or Facebook pages.
+Be wary of the Snake Oil Salesmen, avoid 419 scam emails at all costs.

 Seedbank: There are no walk-in stores.

-Safest to order online locally, avoid risking confiscation by customs.
+Safest to order online locally; avoid risk of confiscation by customs.

 Seeds are illegal and do not pass as souvenirs.
-Many international well know established seedbanks do courier seeds to South Africa.
-Packaged normally or sent stealth (inside a T-Shirt).
-If intercepted by customs, they will be confiscated, people have been prosecuted for importation of seeds.
-There are a few select companies that have taken the risk out of it, offering overnight couriering of trusted international brands.
+Many well-known established international seed banks courier seeds to South Africa.
+Packaged normally, or sent stealth (inside a T-Shirt).
+If intercepted by customs, they will be confiscated; people have been prosecuted for importation of seeds.
+There are a few select companies that have taken away the risk, offering overnight couriering of trusted international brands.

 Grow Shop: Few walk-in stores with basic essential gear.
 Nothing too fancy.

-Looking for top expensive brands you’d need to source them from overseas grow shops.
-There are a few walk-in grow shops in most major cities.
-With other grow shops choosing to courier only.
+Looking for top expensive brands you’d need to source those from overseas grow shops.
+There are a few walk-in grow shops in most major cities, with other grow shops choosing to courier only.

 You can buy the essential gear to get going.
-Unfortunately, mostly cheaper more affordable products only available.
-More expensive high-end Brands will need to be imported directly from their respective countries.
+Unfortunately, mostly cheaper more affordable products are available only.
+More expensive high-end brands need to be imported directly from respective countries.

 Coffee Shop: Only one!
 420 Café in Sandton.

-One walk-in store in CPT selling mostly “Chinese” glass only, Little Amsterdam.
-Most tobacconist sell cheap silicone products which should be avoided at all costs.
+One walk-in store in CPT, selling mostly “Chinese” glass, is Little Amsterdam.
+Most tobacconists sell cheap silicone products that should be avoided at all costs.

-One company with a passion for quality have taken it upon themselves to bring the real deal when it comes to glass and accessories from the state and Europe (420 Store).
+One company with a passion for quality has taken the initiative to bring the real deal when it comes to glass and accessories from the States and Europe (420 Store).

 Hemp: Although cannabis as a whole was illegal until recently, hemp products were overlooked and widely accepted.
-Hemps is sold for fishing bait, available at your local tackle shop.
-Health shops and even select super markets sell Hemp seeds dietary supplements.
+Hemp is sold for fishing bait, available at your local tackle shop.
+Health shops, and even select supermarkets, sell hemp seed dietary supplements.
 There is only one shop in S.A. that specializes in all hemp-based products, including clothing and beauty products, Hemp Emporium.
-Hemp Emporium physical shop is in CPT, but all their products are available online.
+Hemp Emporium's physical shop is in CPT, but all their products are available online.

-Many chemist and health shops stock hemp-based CBD Oil.
-Hemp derived CBD Oil including Elixinol and Coin are not to be confused with CBD FECO oil used to treat and manage various conditions and or symptoms.
-They are dietary supplements only.
+Many pharmacies and health shops stock hemp-based CBD Oil.
+Hemp-derived CBD Oil, including Elixinol and Coin, are dietary supplements only, and not to be confused with CBD FECO oil used to treat and manage various conditions and/or symptoms.

-Julian Stobbs and Myrtle Clarke are known as the "Dagga Couple" in South African media.
+Julian Stobbs and Myrtle Clarke are known as the ""Dagga Couple"" in South African media.
 In August 2010, their property was raided, and they were arrested on charges of possessing and dealing in dagga.
-In February 2011, they argued before a magistrate's court that they had a "human right to ingest anything" they chose, provided that it did not harm them, and applied for leave to make their case before the Constitutional Court.
+In February 2011, they argued before a magistrate's court that they had a ""human right to ingest anything"" they chose, provided that it did not harm them, and applied for leave to take their case before the Constitutional Court.
 Their case was struck from the court roll, pending the result of their constitutional challenge of the legality of cannabis prohibition.
 The case was partly heard in 2017 and the constitutional court delivered their final judgement in September 2018.